 Caption: The 12-15 min column shows the correctness of predicting whether expression will increase or decrease between 12 and 15 minutes depending on training the data up to 12 minutes.
 Using time series data alone gives just 57% accuracy, this increases substantially with steady state data to 66%, and still further to 68% given just one TF perturbation dataset (for 35S::HRS1 in the transient DEX system).
 The improvements from 15 to 20 minutes are less impressive, partly because the model is already so good (for these 76 genes in the network) with the time series data alone.
-The single TF perturbation gene (HRS1) helped, even though that experiment gave only the direct targets of that gene.
+The single TF perturbation gene (HRS1) helped, even though that experiment gave the direct targets of that gene alone.

 Intended Approach: Based on our preliminary results, we will iterate the following steps: (i) identify the genes relevant to nitrogen treatments based on steady state and time-series transcriptome data resulting in just over 200 genes (including regulated members of the 66 genes in the N-assimilatory pathway as well as TFs), (ii) develop a Pipelined Network Inference approach based on steady state, TF perturbation experiments (e.g. DEX experiments or T-DNA mutants), and time-series data.
 This will result in a predicted regulatory network of the genes controlling the N-assimilation pathway.
 That regulatory network will suggest new genes on which to try DEX experiments (e.g. putative TF hubs) (in Aim 3).
 Those validations will in turn be used to refine a new network in an iterative approach.
 As usual, our criterion of goodness (for network predictions) will be the ability to predict well on out-of-sample data, both missing time points and missing TF perturbations.
 Ultimately, we would like to learn the network model well enough that we choose the next DEX experiment to try based on which TFtarget relationships pertain to the most important genes or which will clarify inaccuracies in our model.

 In addition to the pipeline approach, we will also test a crowd-sourcing approach to apply several algorithms that each predicts edges and then use a “voting” approach to determine the best one.
-In that scheme, illustrated in the figure Pipelined.eps, in addition to the Median-Corrected Z-score and Dynamic Factor Graph algorithms, we use the NIR (Network Identification by Multiple Regression [Gardner, (2003)]) and CLR (Context Likelihood of Relatedness [Faith, (2007)]) on steady state data.
+In that scheme, illustrated in the figure Pipelined.eps [Gloria: do we want figures for both or just the pipeline?], in addition to the Median-Corrected Z-score and Dynamic Factor Graph algorithms, we use the NIR (Network Identification by Multiple Regression [Gardner, (2003)]) and CLR (Context Likelihood of Relatedness [Faith, (2007)]) on steady state data.
 We also use BANJO (Bayesian Inference with Java Objects [Yu,J (2004)]), Time-Delay ARACNE [Zoppoli, (2010)], and Inferelator [Greenfield, (2010)].
 Because each machine-learning algorithm ranks the TFTarget edges, we “weight” each vote for a TFtarget edge depending on its rank in each of these programs.
 Highly ranked edges acquire a weight close to 1, and lowly-ranked edges acquire weights near 0, where the weight drops off exponentially.
 Algorithms on steady state data from wild-type and pertubation data (e.g. DEX-TF) assign greater or lesser weights to edges.
 Those weights are refined by one of the time-series based algorithms (e.g. Inferelator, Dynamic Factor Graphs, or Time Delay ARACNE).

 Data integration and analysis: Aim 2 integrates the four sets of data generated in Aim 1- (i) time-series transcriptome, (2) steady state transcriptome, and data from TF perturbations (iii) transcriptome, and (iv) ChIP-Seq into a single pipeline for machine learning (Aim 2).
 We will test the various approaches for their ability to correctly predict network states using out-of-sample data, as exemplified for the preliminary study shown in Table X.